Family Medicine Residency Program

 History

 WCCHC was founded in 1972 with just one doctor and five staff providing primary care in Māʻili.
 Since then, the clinic system has grown to include the main campus in Māʻili along with satellite clinics at Wai'anae mall, Nānākuli, Kapolei, Ewa Beach, Waipahu, and six school-based health clinics on the Wai'anae Coast.
-In 2021, WCCHC received the Teaching Health Center Planning & Development (THCPD) Grant to assist our health center with creating the first Teaching Health Center, FQHC-based residency program in the state of Hawai‘i.
+In 2021, WCCHC received the Teaching Health Center Planning & Development (THCPD) Grant to assist our health center with creating the first FQHC-based residency program in the state of Hawai‘i.
 In 2023, WCCHC was approved as a sponsoring institution by the Accreditation Council for Graduate Medical Education (ACGME).
-In January 2025, Ho'okahua I Ke Ola Family Medicine Residency Program was awarded initial accreditation by the ACGME and will be welcoming our first three residents in July 2025.
+In January 2025, Ho'okahua I Ke Ola Family Medicine Residency Program was awarded initial accreditation by the ACGME and we welcomed our first three residents in July 2025.Faculty

 Drs.
 Kakugawa, Martelly, Hazama, Baldauf, and Adams at the Nānākuli clinic.